 “Everyone in Maine has a front door, but very few people use them,” Laurel says.
 “In fact, lots of people don’t even have a walkway that goes to the front door because everyone knows to come in the back entrance.”

-Here’s how the back of the house looks now, all fresh and purty:
+Here’s how the New Englander looks now, all fresh and purty:

 Laurel says, “It was a lot of work, but we loved every minute of it.”
 She adds that it’s always hard to say goodbye to the houses they fix up, “But we know the new owners will love it.”
 I’m sure they will!
 Many thanks to her for sharing it with us.